-Article 32 Advice regarding the continuation of studies
+Article 31 Advice regarding the continuation of studies

-1. During the first year of enrolment in the propaedeutic (first-year) phase of a bachelor study programme and, where possible, prior to the start of the second semester, the student is given advice on his or her study progress.
-If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he or she will receive a binding negative advice regarding the continuation of his studies.
-A reasonable period within which the student must have improved his or her grade point average and the opportunities a study programme offers in that regard are stated in the warning.
+1. During the first year of enrolment in the foundation phase of a bachelor study programme and, where possible, prior to the start of the second semester, the student is given advice on his study progress.
+If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he will receive a binding negative advice regarding the continuation of his studies.
+A reasonable period within which the student must have improved his grade point average and the opportunities a study programme offers in that regard are stated in the warning.
 (Section 7.8b of the Act.)

-A student who has not received a warning at that stage may yet receive one at a later point in the first year if he or she has fallen behind, and will be given a period within which to improve his or her grade point average.
+A student who has not received a warning at that stage may yet receive one at a later point in the first year if he has fallen behind, and will be given a period within which to improve his grade point average.

-The student will be given a warning in the following cases:
+The student is informed that the study progress is positive in the following cases:

-The student has concluded two tests with the mark 'unsatisfactory' (mark < 5.5) but can still pass these tests by means of a regular resit or the compensation scheme.
+- 1. The student has obtained all the grades, by passing all the tests - 2.
+The student has completed one test with an insufficient (grade < 5.5) but can still pass this test by a regular retake or the compensation rule.
 The student has passed all other tests.